 Prior to joining Christie's, Lisa had experience with internships at the Brooklyn Museum, in addition to other international auction houses and contemporary art galleries.
 Lisa holds a B.A. in Middle Eastern and North African Studies from the University of Michigan, Ann Arbor, with a minor in Art History, and has completed print making courses at the Lower East Side Print Shop in New York.

 Amelia holds dual Bachelor of Arts degrees in Economics and Art History from Wellesley College.
-She currently serves on the Board of the New York Wellesley Friends of Art where she organizes and moderates an annual panel featuring Wellesley alumnae active in the art world.
+She currently serves on the Board of the New York Wellesley Friends of Art and the Brooklyn Museum Contemporary Council.